The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 The Death of the Husband, Ended the Mosaic Covenant and its Aaronic Priesthood

-The law concerning the priesthood of Aaron was annulled by the end of the Mosaic Covenant [with the death of the Husband of that Covenant], and the pre-existing priesthood of Melchisedec [Jesus Christ] has been restored.
+The law concerning the priesthood of Aaron was annulled by the end of the Mosaic Covenant with the death of the Husband of that Covenant, God made flesh,; and the pre-existing priesthood of Melchisedec has been restored through the resurrection of Jesus Christ back to his former glory.

 7:12 For the priesthood being changed, there is made of necessity a change also of the law.